 - Legal fees – if you choose to sell your house privately, you’ll still need to pay a conveyancing solicitor to handle the legal aspect of your house sale.
 You can expect to pay between £500 and £1,500 for conveyancing.

 - Removal costs – You’ll need to factor in budget for removals, whether you decide to pay a firm or hire a van and get some friends to help.

 What documents do I need to sell my house privately?

 If you decide to pursue a private house sale in the UK, you’ll need to ensure you gather any paperwork relating to your property.
 This will include any warranties or guarantees relating to the home, any paperwork relating to past planning consent and any lease information if the property is leasehold.

 - Think carefully about your priorities

-Homeowners can save money with a private house sale, but it will require a lot more of your time and could well be more stressful than the usual way of selling.
-Whether a private house sale is right for you will depend on whether you feel the financial saving is worth the extra time and effort.
+Homeowners can save money by selling their property privately, but it will require a lot more of your time and could well be more stressful than the usual way of selling.
+Whether a private property sale is right for you will depend on whether you feel the financial saving is worth the extra time and effort.